NEWS

 LOOT: Exhibtion and Artist-led Symposium

 I am excited to be the guest curator at the Langham Cultural Centre, in Kaslo, BC this winter and spring.
-I have chosen to develop an exhibition in collaboration with the Ten Thieves Artist Collective under the title, LOOT.
+I have worked in collaboration with an artist collective that I am part of called the Ten Thieves Artist Collective.
+As guest curator, I worked with the collective to develop an exhibition of new work, LOOT: Orienting to Matter.

-The Collective emerged over the past two years in a shared interest to gather monthly to read and discuss Post-Human Feminism issues and concerns.
+The Collective emerged over the past two years through gathering monthly to read and discuss Post-Human Feminism issues and concerns.
 From these gatherings, this collective was formed.
 The Collective members includes; Susan Andrews Grace, Eimear Laffan, Jim Holyoak, Hildur Johansson, Maggie Shirley, Marnie Temple, Genevieve Robertson and Carol Wallace.

-The exhibition will be accompanied by an Artist-led Symposium with keynote presentation by Astrida Neimanis and will two days of panel discussions and workshops.
+The exhibition will be accompanied by an Artist-led Symposium with keynote presentation by Astrida Neimanis followed by two days of panel discussions and workshops.

 Exhibition of a selection of works from Boat without a Boat at the Nelson Museum, Archive and Gallery in Nelson, BC.
 The show was curated by Arin Fay, and will include an exhibition catalogue with an essay by Greta Hamilton.
 The exhibition will run from November 14. , 2025 – February 21, 2026.

-Boat without a Boat includes a selection of drawing-based collages and stop motion animation videos created over the past 5 years including some research and work begun while on residency at BoxoPROJECTS in Joshua Tree, CA and DRAWinternational, Caylus, France.
+Boat without a Boat includes a selection of drawing-based collages and stop motion animation videos created over the past 5 years.
+Some of the newer pieces were initiated research and work begun while on residency at BoxoPROJECTS in Joshua Tree, CA and DRAWinternational, Caylus, France.
 This work explores speculative processes of transformation across plant, insect, animal, elemental, spectral and human forms.
 The work empowers and employs the archaic feminine as the primary agent of this change.
 It is a feminist body of work in that it emerges from an embodied place – my body – and tells stories of relatedness.
-It is a posthuman body of work in that it seeks to challenge and dissolve the human centered narrative of life on this planet and moves us accross and through bodies that are more-than-human.
+The work challenges and seeks to dissolves the human centered narrative of life and moves us alongside transformations that are more-than-human.

 I am honoured to be the recipient of a Research and Creation grant from the Canada Council for the Arts for aspect of the project Boat without a Boat.